DOSull/Spatial-Data-Science/logistics.md

 ### GIS Technician
 **Anh Dang Nguyet (email to follow)**
 **Office** TBC **Office hours** TBC in CO110

+### The course slack channel
+A link to join the [course slack channel](https://vuwgeog315t22021.slack.com/ "Course slack channel") will be sent via Blackboard.
+This should be used for technical support questions on the labs.

 ### Class representatives
 Class representatives provide a way to communicate feedback to the teaching staff during the course.
 Class representatives will be selected in the first week or two of class, and details of how to contact them will be provided as soon as they are available.
 Anyone interested in taking on this role, just let me know, so we can resolve any competition!
 Once we've agreed who is doing it, they can [sign up here](https://www.vuwsa.org.nz/class-representatives "VUWSA class representatives signup").